 Students further develop their reading, speaking, listening, and writing skills, while expanding their vocabulary.
 They will master more complex grammar and syntax involving

-Elective Courses for the Concentration (4):
+Elective Courses for this Concentration (Four):

 Students may select four courses from any elective offerings from Bayan or CTS, and are recommended to select from the following Bayan courses: